Kat Slater: Departure (2016) and Kat & Alfie: Redwater

 On 4 April 2015, the BBC announced that Wallace would appear in a six-part BBC One drama series alongside Richie and would also be departing EastEnders.
 In the series, Kat and Alfie visit Ireland in the "search for answers to some very big questions".
-Speaking about the show, Wallace commented: "I have always loved working on EastEnders so when I heard of this new drama to take Kat and Alfie outside of Walford, I couldn’t believe our luck.
+Speaking about the show, Wallace commented: "I have always loved working on EastEnders so when I heard of this new drama to take Kat and Alfie outside of Walford, I couldn't believe our luck.
 To be exploring the next chapter for Kat as well as working alongside my best mate, Shane, is a dream come true and a huge compliment."
 The series, Kat & Alfie: Redwater began airing in May 2017.

 Kat and Alfie: Redwater follows Kat and her husband Alfie as they arrive in the fictional Irish village of Redwater to "search for answers to some very big questions" and put their past behind them.
 Treadwell-Collins confirmed that "the discovery that Kat has a secret son will [...] ultimately lead to the Moons realising that the answers to so many questions lie across the sea in Ireland."
 Director Jesper W. Nielsen said the series is "About how one woman's search for a lost child opens Pandora's box; revealing the terrible lies and secrets in the little village of Redwater".
 Writer Matthew Graham said, "Kathleen Moon is an unwitting bomb in Redwater and creating the debris from her explosive arrival is what drew me to this project."
 He also said: "Everything [Kathleen] does comes out of the fact she doesn't think much of herself.
 So, her humour and her in-your-face qualities all come out of a place of insecurity.
 She doesn't think she's good enough.
 That's what I use when I'm writing Kat."

 Wallace was given a makeover for her part in Redwater, different to how Kat looks in EastEnders.
-Wallace explained that Kat's different look is because she has "mellowed" since leaving Walford and travelling to Spain, which she described as a "softer side to Kat than we've seen before", but said she still has a "fiery side to her, just not as much as we've seen in EastEnders.
-Wallace described Kat as a "colourful person" with "a lot of layers to her" and said that after playing her for 16 years "means there's plenty underneath to bring to the surface."
-She said that Kat wants "peace and to settle down with no more drama in her life."
 In the series, the character is called "Kathleen" by all characters except Alfie, who calls her "Kat".